 - Gamma: Hornetman's costume is a clear reference to Spider-Man,note and by Word of God his relationship with the speedster Blue Train was written as a Homage to Peter's friendship with Harry Osborn in Spider-Man 3.
 His actual powers are very different though, consisting of a "Hornet Sting" that lets him punch incredibly hard with his left arm. ''

-- For the main series this was actually split into two characters.
-Tsuyu Asui aka Froppy whose power. or "Quirk" in this series terminology, allows her to "do whatever a frog can" and indeed she can stick to surfaces and crawl along them like a spider.
-Then we have Hanta Sero aka Cellophane who uses his tape power to swing around and stick people to things like ol webhead.
+- Tsuyu Asui aka Froppy whose Quirk, allows her to "do whatever a frog can" and indeed she can stick to surfaces and crawl along them like a spider.
+Then we have Hanta Sero aka Cellophane who uses his tape power to swing around and stick people to things like ol' webhead.

 - In the spin-off, Vigilantes, the main character, Kouichi Haimawari aka "The Crawler" takes this even further.
 His Quirk, Sliding, has him have to go on all fours and slide along the ground like a water bug and later in the series he finds out he can stick to objects as well.
 What's more he's a college student, lives in a shanty like dwelling where his partners freeload at constantly, and usually is a butt monkey as much as Peter is.